drytoastman/scorekeeperts/ui/public/markdown/commonbarcodescanner.md

 # Common Keyboard Wedge Scanner

-**This style of barcode scanner is not recommended for DataEntry.**  As the scans come in as keyboard input outside of the control of the data entry worker, it is possible that the scans get lost on other applications or mix with typing from the worker.
+This style of barcode scanner is not recommended for DataEntry {.warning}

+As the scans come in as keyboard input outside of the control of the data entry worker, it is possible that the scans get lost on other applications or mix with typing from the worker.
 Therefore, they work well for Registration but not DataEntry.